jeaye/blog.jeaye.com/_drafts/2017-07-20-nixos-revisited.md

 conventional ideas of where programs live and how they're installed and upgraded, so why not take that liberty with user homes?

 So, since NixOS provides declarative management of `/etc` and its subdirectories, I just use `/etc/user` as my analogous `/home`.
-For example, the user `irc`, [defined here](https://github.com/jeaye/nix-files/blob/master/user/jeaye.nix), is described as:
+For example, the user `jeaye`, [defined here](https://github.com/jeaye/nix-files/blob/master/user/jeaye.nix), is described as:

 ```nix
 users.users.jeaye =